colinangusmackay/recipes/baked/millionaires-christmas-crack.md

 ## Notes

 * Boiling sugar is increadibly hot, ensure your saucepan is large enough that the mixture won't boil over.
+(I didn't accidentally burn myself on molten sugar.
+Not me!
+Not at all 🙈)
 * You can get a mix of dark, milk and/or white cooking chocolate and spread them in lanes or swirls over the top so you get a mix of toppings.
-* Each portion is about 320 kcal.
+* Each 5x5cm portion is about 320 kcal.
 * You can replate the cashews with a more desirable topping if you prefer.
 Mini M&Ms work well if you prefer it even sweeter.